loadingio/ldcvmgr/README.md

      - will also lookup up in local DOM for name in this selector: `.ldcvmgr[data-name]`
    - when `name` is an object, load it by `@plotdb/block` manager.
      - interface of the loaded block should be a `ldcover` object.
+     - when available, `{zmgr, baseZ}` will be passed as block data, which should be used to maintain z-index.
    - when `param` is provided, it will be sent to `on` event as params.
  - `set(name, param)`: resolve popped ldcover `name` with `param`
  - `on(name, callback({...}))`: listen to `name` event.
 Following events are available: